jimdough/Roadmaster/blog/wp-content/plugins/youtube-embed/readme.txt

 A better alternative to playlists is the build-in lists function in YouTube Embed - see the Lists section for further details.

-== Video Quality ==

-A parameter of `vq` can be used against a video to force a specific resolution (rather than the most appropriate being used).

-**Note: This option is not officially supported by YouTube so should be considered as experimental**

-The following parameters are possible...

-`small` - 240p
-`medium` - 360p
-`large` - 480p
-`hd720` - 720p
-`hd1080` - 1080p

-A default video quality can also be specified within the profiles screen.

 == Templates ==

 Both in the profile and as a parameter you can specify a template.
 This allows you to define any CSS that you wish to "wrap" around the YouTube output.